Lednerb/bilberry-hugo-theme/README.md

 - You want to display the full article without a _Continue reading_ link <br>
 In this case, set the option `noSummary: true` in the header area (Front Matter) of your `.md` file.

+- You can define a summary that differs from the first content lines <br>
+Use the `summary: "Here goes my summary"` Front Matter variable. <br>
+In this case no _Continue reading_ link will be displayed.

 ### Disqus comments
 If you want to enable the functionality for your users to write comments below your articles, you can register for a free [Disqus](https://disqus.com) account.